 3. BALANCE YOUR PLATE: I follow a protein-fats-fiber plate.
 Essentially, I like my meals to contain a good source of protein, healthy fats, and fiber to leave me satisfied.
 If you’re eating a particular way, when you go out try your best to mimic what you normally would eat at home.
 The protein-fats-fiber is just what works for me and keeps things easy!

-Skip the sugar and keep hydrated.
-If I’m going to have a drink besides water, my go-to is a gin and club soda with ice and fresh squeezed lemon or lime, and I’ll order a glass of water with it as well.
-If you don’t fancy gin, vodka water with ice and fresh lemon or lime is also another option.
-If you’re a wine drinker, aim for dry wines as they are low in sugar.
-I do love a fancy drink from time to time that’s infused with herbs and fruits!
-My trick to those drinks is to swap out the pop or juice (if it’s in the base) for club soda and rely on the herbs and fruit infusions for flavour.
+4. BEVERAGES: Skip the sugar and keep hydrated.
+If I’m going to have a drink besides water, my go-to is a gin and club soda with ice and fresh squeezed lemon or a chardonnay— dry wines will have a lower sugar content.
+I do love a fancy drink from time to time that’s infused with herbs and or citrus fruits.
+My trick with those drinks is to swap out the pop or juice [if it’s in the base] for club soda and rely on the herbs/fruit infusions for flavour.
 It’s actually delicious and I personally prefer it that way!

-It takes our brain some time (around 20 minutes) to receive the signal that indicates we’re full.
+5. SLOW DOWN: It takes our brain around 20 minutes to receive the signal that indicates we’re full.
 When you eat quickly, you’re likely going to overeat and feel extremely bloated because you’re brain hasn’t caught up to your stomach yet.
 When you slow down and take time to enjoy your food and company, you give yourself time to feel full and satisfied.
-Sit back, eat slow, and enjoy your company!
+Sit back, keep hydrated, eat slow, and enjoy your company!

 I hope you enjoyed today’s healthy tips for eating out!
 I would love to hear if you have any healthy tips when it comes to eating out.
 Comment below and let me know what strategies and guidelines you follow, are any of ours similar?
 Have an amazing day!